ZhaoJunLee/Market-Liquidity-Regime-Detection-Engine/README.md

-# Crypto Liquidity Regime Detection
+# Market Liquidity Regime Detection
-Detect early crypto liquidity regime shifts using **trade-level microstructure signals, volume imbalances and DuckDB-powered analytics.**
+Data-driven framework for detecting liquidity regime shifts in financial markets using **trade-level microstructure signals, SQL pipelines (DuckDB), and statistical analysis.**

+Case study: cryptocurrency markets (Binance trade data)

+Applied here to digital asset markets, though the methodology is applicable to equity and other financial markets.

 **Author:** Lee Zhao Jun
 **Repository:** [crypto-liquidity-regime-shift-detection-engine](https://github.com/ZhaoJunLee/Crypto-Liquidity-Regime-Shift-Detection-Engine/tree/main)
-**Last Updated:** January 2026
+**Last Updated:** March 2026

 ---

 ## Project Overview

-This project implements a **framework for detecting directional liquidity regimes in cryptocurrency markets** using **[open-source aggregated trade data from Binance](https://data.binance.vision/?prefix=data/spot/daily/aggTrades/)**.
+This project builds a data pipeline and analytical framework to detect liquidity regime shifts in cryptocurrency markets using trade-level market microstructure data.
-It focuses on identifying **buy/sell imbalance pressure and volume bursts** that may *precede* directional price movement.

-The methodology is inspired by professional trading research on **market microstructure and liquidity efficiency**, and is designed to help analysts or quants spot **liquidity-driven events** that can precede short-term market trends.
+Using DuckDB-powered SQL pipelines and Python analytics, the system processes [raw Binance trade data](https://data.binance.vision/?prefix=data/spot/daily/aggTrades/) to construct market structure indicators such as directional volume imbalance, volume bursts, and liquidity efficiency.

+The objective is to identify periods of abnormal liquidity pressure that may precede short-term price movements.

+While implemented on digital assets, the methodology is inspired by institutional market microstructure research.
+It incorporates metrics such as the Amihud Illiquidity Proxy and volume imbalance, widely used to assess price impact and liquidity conditions in equity markets, particularly in less liquid segments such as mid-cap utilities and emerging market stocks.

 Key objectives:
 - Build **OHLCV bars** from raw trade data.